 The suit names Purdue Pharma, marketer of OxyContin, MS Contin, Dilaudid, Butrans, Hyslingla, and Targiniq; Endo Health Solutions, the marketer of Percocet, Percodan, Opana and Zydone; Teva Pharmaceutical Industries and its subsidiary Cephalon, the marketers Actiq and Fentora; Johnson & Johnson and its subsidiary Janssen Pharmaceuticals, marketers of Duragesic and Nucynta; and Allergan, marketer of Kadian, Norco and a multitude of generic opioids.

-READ MORE opioid addicition and dangerous drugs LEGAL NEWS
+READ MORE opioid addiction and dangerous drugs LEGAL NEWS

 "We believe the evidence will also show that these companies got thousands and thousands of Ohioans our friends, our family members, our co-workers, our kids, addicted to opioid pain medications, which has all too often led to use of the cheaper alternatives of heroin and synthetic opioids," DeWine said in a statement.